adam-rumpf/social-transit-trial-driver/README.md

 An output log file will be produced by the trial driver in its current directory.
 The log contains a row to summarize the results of each trial.
 Note that the solution algorithm's outputs will still be located within the trial directories and thus must be retrieved manually.

 After an initial comment line, each row contains the following columns:
- * `ID`: ID number of trial.
-Corresponds to the ID from the trial file corresponding to this row's trial.
+ * `label`: Label for the trial.
+Corresponds to the labels from the trial file.
  * `exit`: Exit code produced by the main solver upon termination.
  * `time`: Total time spent on the trial, in HH:MM:SS format.